On Getting Older: Job FulfillmentSep 27, 2022

 Transition to financial planning

 I made my own transition to financial planning in my early 40’s.
 When we moved to Florida I found employment in retail management and did that for several years.
-I still had a strong entrepreneurial bent though – I earned my way through graduate school by hanging wallpaper and doing interior painting.
-How many rooms of little colonial flower paper I’ve stuck up in Connecticut!
-And I had a good business going.
+I still had a strong entrepreneurial bent though – I'd earned my way through graduate school by hanging wallpaper and doing interior painting.

 But I really got tired of making money for someone else and wanted to do professional work with my professional degree.
 There are basically three entry points into financial planning: banking, brokerage, and insurance.
 I entered through insurance.
 The CFP Board didn’t even come into existence until 1971, so financial planning as a profession was still very new at that point and the CFP® marks still uncommon.

 I began with an insurance license, added securities licenses, then CFP certification, and then Jonathan and I began our registered investment advisory firm, CameronDowning, as I described in the Introduction post.

 It was only as Jon and I began envisioning the firm we wanted to launch that I first even lifted my eyes up high enough to dream about the kind of professional life I’d like to have.
 Remember – up until that point fulfillment in work was a foreign concept – it was still pretty much just grin and bear it.
 You mean I can vary my hours to suit myself?
 You mean I knock off early if there’s nothing in particular going on?
 You mean we can attend seminars and workshops?
 You mean I can work from home some days?
 And jeans are ok from time to time?
 At CameronDowning we were way ahead of the curve here.